360NENZ/JinxPS/README.md

-# JinxPS_Private
+# Weclome To JinxPS!
-Welcome to JinxPS Private Version.
-- In here we will have privated server features such as windy.
-- We will also have experimental branches for testing.
+- A certain private server for a certain anime game.

 ## JinxPS Info
 - GC Version : 1.4.6